EU investigates Musk's X over whether Grok breached rules

+"Non-consensual sexual deepfakes of women and children are a violent, unacceptable form of degradation," says EU tech chief Henna Virkkunen.

-BRUSSELS, Jan 26 : Elon Musk's Grok AI chatbot faces an investigation by the European Commission into whether it disseminates illegal content such as manipulated sexualised images in the EU.
+BRUSSELS: Elon Musk's Grok AI chatbot faces an investigation by the European Commission into whether it disseminates illegal content such as manipulated sexualised images in the European Union.

-The Commission, which acts as the European Union's executive, said on Monday that its investigation will examine whether X properly assessed and mitigated risks related to Grok's functionalities in the 27-country bloc.
+The Commission, which acts as the EU's executive, said on Monday (Jan 26) that its investigation will examine whether X properly assessed and mitigated risks related to Grok's functionalities in the 27-country bloc.

 "Non-consensual sexual deepfakes of women and children are a violent, unacceptable form of degradation," EU tech chief Henna Virkkunen said in a statement.